Do you want quick results with SEO?

 - Perform a keyword search.

-- Take note of how the featured snippet is being displayed.
+- Take note of how the featured snippet is displayed.
 There are three primary types: paragraph, list, and table.

 - Copy the existing featured snippet content.